-- Increase efficiency by reassigning instructional spaces within a school to accommodate increase in membership. - B. Possible program changes. - Minor interior facility modifications to create additional instructional space and help to accommodate capacity deficit. ن - D. Add temporary classrooms to accommodate short-term capacity deficit. - Repurpose existing inventory of school facilities not currently being used as schools or build a new school facility. ய் - F. Capacity enhancement through either a modular or building addition. - G. Utilize existing space on a school site currently used by non-school programs. - H. Potential boundary adjustment with schools having a capacity surplus.
+- Increase efficiency by reassigning instructional spaces within a school to accommodate increase in membership. - .
+Possible program changes. - Minor interior facility modifications to create additional instructional space and help to accommodate capacity deficit. - Add temporary classrooms to accommodate short-term capacity deficit - Repurpose existing inventory of school facilities not currently being used as schools or build a new school facility. - Capacity enhancement through either a modular or building addition. - i.
+Utilize existing space on a school site currently used by non-school programs. - Potential boundary adjustment with schools having a capacity surplus.

 The following table lists the schools that are in construction in the current year.
 The schools remain listed until the anticipated completion of the project.
-Construction projects nclude
+Construction projects